 Adhityan

 Adhityan is an Indian composer, best known for Tamil cinema.
-Adhityan began their career in 1964.
-With 30 credits to their name and an average audience rating of 7.2, Adhityan remains one of the most prolific and celebrated talents in the industry.
+Adhityan began their career in 1964 and has been a prominent figure in the industry for over 62 years.
+With 30 credits to their name, Adhityan remains one of the most prolific and celebrated talents in the industry.
 Spanning 60+ years, Adhityan's career remains one of the longest and most celebrated in Tamil cinema.

 See all 30 credits →